jeremyglebe/TrIO/README.md

 ```
 (Of course, these would be colored when printed in the terminal.
 Markdown has
 no easy provision to display these results.)
 Clearly, this isn't what we wanted.
-TermIO does have a solution.
+TrIO does have a solution.
 We can fuse
 together two strings with the `Term::fuse` function.
 It accepts a list of
 strings (encased between `{}` brackets) and returns a new string where the
 components have been zipped together.
 Example: